passwordless-id/webauthn/docs/faq.md

 ## What is an authenticator?

-The authenticator is the hardware or software that issues public key credentials and signs the authentication payload.
+The authenticator is the hardware or software that issues public key credentials and signs the authentication payloads.

 Hardware authenticators are typically security keys or the device itself using a dedicated chip.
 Software authenticators are password managers, either built-in in the platform or as dedicated app.